Is ChargePoint Holdings Inc. (CHPT) a Keeper?

-ChargePoint Holdings Inc. (NYSE:CHPT) went up by 3.81% from its latest closing price compared to the recent 1-year high of $28.72.
-The company’s stock price has collected -5.01% of loss in the last five trading sessions.
+ChargePoint Holdings Inc. (NYSE:CHPT) went down by -1.82% from its latest closing price compared to the recent 1-year high of $28.72.
+The company’s stock price has collected -4.97% of loss in the last five trading sessions.
 Barron’s reported on 08/31/22 that ChargePoint’s Earnings Fell Short.
 The Stock Is Soaring Anyway.

 Is It Worth Investing in ChargePoint Holdings Inc. (NYSE :CHPT) Right Now?